 What should you do?

 This is a huge decision with emotional and financial implications.
 It should be taken seriously, and collectors are smart to create what Laurence Zale, a New York City-based independent art consultant, calls a “triangular relationship" with multiple experts to move forward.

-“You need a relationship with an independent visual arts advisor to work hand-in-glove with your financial advisor and legal counsel to create a plan that takes into consideration the many variables to make the right decision for you," he says.
+“You need a relationship with an independent visual arts advisor to work hand-in-glove with your financial consultant and legal counsel to create a plan that takes into consideration the many variables to make the right decision for you," he says.